Ukraine alleges Russian dirty bomb deception at nuke plant | Headlines

 Russia asked the council to establish a commission to investigate its claims that the United States and Ukraine are violating the convention prohibiting the use of biological weapons at laboratories in Ukraine.

-The Kremlin has insisted that its warning of a purported Ukrainian plan to use a dirty bomb should be taken seriously and criticized Western nations for shrugging it off.
+The Kremlin has insisted that its warning of a purported Ukrainian plan to use a dirty bomb should be taken seriously and criticised Western nations for shrugging it off.

 The dismissal of Moscow's warning is “unacceptable in view of the seriousness of the danger that we have talked about,” Kremlin spokesman Dmitry Peskov said.

 Speaking during a conference call with reporters, Peskov added: “We again emphasize the grave danger posed by the plans hatched by the Ukrainians.”
-At the White House, U.S. President Joe Biden was asked Tuesday if Russia is preparing to deploy a tactical nuclear weapon after making its claims that Ukraine will use a dirty bomb.

-“I spent a lot of time today talking about that,” Biden told reporters.

-The president was also asked whether the claims about a Ukrainian dirty bomb amounted to a false-flag operation.
+The White House on Monday again underscored that the Russian allegations were false.

+“It's just not true.
+We know it's not true,” said John Kirby, a spokesman for the National Security Council.
+“In the past, the Russians have, on occasion, blamed others for things that they were planning to do.”
+Dirty bombs don't have the devastating destruction of a nuclear explosion but could expose broad areas to radioactive contamination.(AP) RUP RUP

 (This story has not been edited by Devdiscourse staff and is auto-generated from a syndicated feed.)